 Excerpt from the Hopscotch album, Track 8.
-Composer, Ellen Reid
+Composer, Veronika Krausas

 “This chapter expressed how two people in love become connected to the deepest mysteries of the universe, that the depth of Lucha and Jameson’s love magnifies and multiplies them but also, in a way, obliterates them.
 An angel figure leads the audience into a fenced off, almost forgotten corner of a park underneath the Broadway viaduct.
 Cars whiz by overhead, and every five minutes or so a Metro train goes by.